theneolanders/resonite-voice-bridge/README.md

 ### TODO:

-* Implement custom confidence thresholds
+* Add option to uncensor cursing
 * Implement custom timeouts instead of relying on the end event
-* Add debugToggle command, because why not